godtierstorytelling-ctrl/story-spark-portfolio/README.md

 Even though the current version is built inside ChatGPT, having a GitHub repo:

-* Shows your technical workflow
+* Shows my technical workflow
 * Demonstrates structured AI development skills
 * Documents architecture and feature logic
 * Provides a foundation for future engineers/collaborators
 * Serves as a portfolio artifact
-* Makes your prototype tangible and transparent
+* Makes my prototype tangible and transparent

 This is a professional and increasingly common way to document GPT-based app development.